thigcampos/product-design/user-interface/cool-colors.md

+# Cool colors meanings

+_Warning: This a study report, all the articles used as basis are linked at the end._

 ## Green - the color of harmony and health

 Green is universally associated with **nature**, linked as it is to grass, plants and trees.
 It represents hope, luck and renewal.
 Green is also associated with money and so represents **prosperity** and **stability**.